The Best Dog Doors and Cat Doors

 A - Measure your pet from the floor to just comfortably above the top of its back ('withers').
 Don’t measure to the top of your pet’s head.
 All pets normally duck their heads when passing through a pet door and pick their paws up (unless they're ill or arthritic).
 For width, open a door the minimum distance the pet needs to walk through comfortably.
 Another approach is to cut an opening in a piece of cardboard and see if your pet can pass through it easily.
 Don’t push.

 We recommend that the top of the flap be about the same height as the top of the pets shoulder.
 Remember to give a little extra height for a wall-thru installation or when tall and short pets must share the same door.
+We recommend you watch this video for a demonstration.

 Q - I took my new panel pet door home and it was too short (or too tall), what do I do?